 - The data isn’t kept in one place

 - Lack of tools to help analyze data

 It’s really trying to understand who it is that you’re trying to reach, what’s motivating them, and connecting that to the real core brand attributes that you’re trying to evoke.
 For the organizations [it’s about] helping them understand who they are and who they want to be so they connect with the folks they want to connect with in ways that are authentic.

 It’s well-documented that people tend to engage after experiencing content that resonates with them.
 Forum One has built many campaigns on telling such stories through various platforms, from creating a new brand identity for the Smithsonian African American Film Festival to connecting data visualization and storytelling for the Georgetown Institute for Women, Peace and Security, as well as supporting its WPS index.

 Another great example of visual storytelling can be found in The National Geographic Photo Ark, created to sound “the alarm for species at risk, one photograph at a time.”

 It puts added pressure on the content producers to be creating great stuff.
 It needs to be packaged in all sorts of different ways.
 For our clients, a lot of their core output is insights and ideas.
 You think of a policy paper that’s 40 pages of research representing three years of their work which isn’t the best stuff for Twitter.

-When promoting your content on social media, consider the fact that, more likely than not, people aren’t seeing your posts the first time.
+When promoting content on social media, consider the fact that most people aren’t seeing your posts for the first time.
 The half-life of a tweet is 24 minutes.
 So don’t worry about annoying anyone.